unclamped/bot-status/README.md

         - Available values: `Playing`, `Streaming`, `Listening`, `Watching`, `Competing`

 # Usage
-1. Start the bot with `pnpm start`
+If you installed the bot directly in the host machine, you can run it with `pnpm start`.
+Or else, if you installed it with Docker, you can do the same with `docker compose up -d`.

 # License
 This software is licensed under the `New BSD License`.
 See the ``LICENSE`` file in the top distribution directory for the full license text.